lukkesreysandeur/tp/docs/UserGuide.md

 {: #delpat}

 This removes the patient from the system as specified by `ID_NUMBER`.
-The patient must currently exist for this command to be successfully executed.
 This will remove the patient from his or her assigned ward as well.

 **Format: `delpat id/ID_NUMBER`**